 Use the form below to register for the program and then sign up for your classes.

 There are three ways of paying for your classes:

 - Pay for classes one by one.
 You can this on-line by selecting the class and completing the registration process for each class.

 - Pay for the entire program and complete your certificate based on your schedule and class availability.
 If you choose to register for the entire program, you will receive a 5% discount on tuition fees.
 Use the form below.

 - Establish an installment plan.
 The balance for each class should be paid in full before you can register.
-The installament plan is available in a 6 month, 12 month or 18 month plan.
+The installment plan is available in a 6 month, 12 months, or 18-month plan.
 Use the form below.